Residential Life and Housing Policies

 • The licensed/certified vendor is responsible for providing wristbands, drink tickets or some other method to identify those of age and keep track of beverages allocated to an individual.
 Only one drink ticket can be purchased at a time.
 Drink tickets or wristbands must be sold/distributed within the designated area for alcohol consumption.

 • At the time of purchase, wristbands will be punched with a hole-punch or marked as a means of keeping track of the number of drinks purchased.
-The number of total drink tickets/tabs available for each person shall be limited depending upon the remaining duration of the event.
-The number of tickets declines in line with the time remaining for the event (i.e. if a guest arrives for the final hour of a four (4) hour event, they may only receive one (1) drink ticket).
+The number of total drink tickets/tabs available for each person may be limited depending upon the remaining duration of the event.
 In some cases, a wristband with numbered tabs may be issued for some events.
 In the event a tabbed wristband is used, the individual in charge of verifying age must be the one to remove drink tabs.
 Students will not be permitted to hand in a torn tab in exchange for alcoholic beverages.
 Tabs that have been removed will not be honored and will not be replaced.
 Students cannot donate drink tabs or tickets to someone else.

 GENERAL POLICIES AND GUIDELINES

-• Should a violation of College policy be determined prior to an event taking place, the College has the absolute right to immediately cancel the event.
-Any incurred costs will remain the responsibility of the Primary Contact or organization.
+• Should a violation of college policy be determined prior to an event taking place, the College has the absolute right to immediately cancel the event.
+Any incurred costs will remain the responsibility of Primary Contact or organization.

-• Should violations of College policy or the law occur at an event at which alcoholic beverages are served, which are observed by Public Safety, by the vendor hired to serve alcohol, or by another authorized agent of the College, those individuals will take appropriate action to resolve the violation, to include ending the event immediately.
+• Should violations of college policy or the law occur at an event at which alcoholic beverages are served, Public Safety, the vendor hired to serve alcohol, or another authorized agent of the College, will take appropriate action to resolve the violation, to include ending the event immediately.

 Clean-up Crew

-Cleaning standards are printed on the student events contract, and students who are responsible for the clean-up will be charged if cleaning is inadequate.
+Cleaning standards can be found on the student events contract form, and students who are responsible for the clean-up will be charged if cleaning is inadequate.
 Spaces must be as clean as when the event began.
-The clean-up crew is responsible for ensuring that all spaces used for an event have been cleaned properly immediately that evening following the event, and must inform the switchboard when the event has ended so that Public Safety can lock the rooms.
-They must also report any damages they discover to the Associate Director of Student Engagement immediately via email.
+The clean-up crew is responsible for ensuring that all spaces used for an event have been cleaned properly immediately that evening following the event and must inform the switchboard when the event has ended so that Public Safety can lock the rooms.
+They must also report any damage they discover to the Associate Director of Student Engagement immediately via email with photos.

 Alcohol Monitors

 If alcohol is present, these students are responsible for ensuring that the bartenders have everything they need.
 They must also check the event floor periodically to ensure that those attending bring no alcohol to the event.
-Event hosts will be fined for blatant disregard of their duties.
-Senior residents or a designated college representative will be present to assist students with this if there are issues beyond the students’ control.
+Senior residents or a designated college representative will be present to assist alcohol monitors.
 Events with alcohol may have an increased security presence to ensure the safety of those in attendance.

 Food Monitor